snehaagarwal625/common_response_lib/README.md

       "message": "human readable message associated to the status" },
     "links": {
-      "self": "" // URI used for this call
+      "self": "" // URL used for this call
     }
   },
   "results": [